TheBeastCoding/glaucoma-dataset-metadata/README.md

 * 12/28/23 : EyePACS-light-V2 94.94% test accuracy benchmark using ConvNeXtTiny: https://www.kaggle.com/code/deathtrooper/benchmark-94-94-convnexttiny
 * 12/12/23 : EyePACS-light-V2 is HERE!!!
 Be the first to benchmark your model with this improved dataset!
 Download from kaggle: https://www.kaggle.com/datasets/deathtrooper/glaucoma-dataset-eyepacs-airogs-light-v2/data

+## Citation Note
+If you found this catalog helpful, please consider citing the following:
+- Riley Kiefer, Muhammad Abid, Jessica Steen, Mahsa Raeisi Ardali, and Ehsan Amjadian.
+2023.
+A Catalog of Public Glaucoma Datasets for Machine Learning Applications: A detailed description and analysis of public glaucoma datasets available to machine learning engineers tackling glaucoma-related problems using retinal fundus images and OCT images.
+In Proceedings of the 2023 7th International Conference on Information System and Data Mining (ICISDM '23).
+Association for Computing Machinery, New York, NY, USA, 24–31. https://doi.org/10.1145/3603765.3603779

 # Public Glaucoma Dataset Catalog
 [Help expand this repository by providing links/publications to new glaucoma datasets!]